 We have also investigated the dependence of the results discussed above on the size of the training data set.
-The corresponding phonon dispersions created by MLFFs trained only on around half the training data (98 points) can be found in Fig.~\ref{fig:chalf}; they are largely similar, but show a stronger broadening of the seed-based spread (except for ML(DFT$_{\rm{E}}$), where primarily the shape of the broadening changes to include imaginary modes).
+The corresponding phonon dispersions created by MLFFs trained only on around half the training data (98 points) can be found in Sec.
+1.1 of the SI~\cite{si}; they are largely similar, but show stronger seed-based spread (except for ML(DFT$_{\rm{E}}$), where primarily the shape of the broadening changes to include imaginary modes).